kyshel/cook/Refactor.md

 - 170518 focus current trick
 - 170523 histogram should be removed from trick list, it should be shown as info
 - add stage
+- 170526 resize add max limit

 ## Notice
 - not work in IE

+## Bug
+- 170526 after delete, upload will pop twice | 170526 fixed

+## Bug that will not fix
+- binarazition will